Photo: WFP/ Hebatallah Munassar/2022

 School Meals

-In 2023, WFP reached an estimated 1.8 million children with school meals and snacks – including fortified date bars and high-energy biscuits.
+In 2024, WFP reached around 1 million schoolchildren each month with school meals and snacks – including fortified date bars and high-energy biscuits.

-Since 2020, WFP has run a Healthy Kitchens project which provides locally sourced and freshly prepared meals to students.
+WFP also runs a Healthy Kitchens project which provides locally sourced and freshly prepared meals to students.
 The integrated project provides a market for small-scale farmers to sell their crops, jobs for low-income households and nutritious meals for children to eat.

 Photo: WFP/Mohammed Awadh/2022